ashishsingh4u/java-unittest-examples/README.md

 * then verify/assert the output (Assert)

 For example: Given a Movie, When addMovie method is called, Then movie is saved to database

+    ComedyServiceBDDTest

+### Behavior Verification using BDDMockito

+    ComedyServiceBDDTest

+### Exception Handling with BDDMockito